Emanuel Swedenborg – The Favorite Seer of the Occult Revival

 Swedenborg’s Life and Spiritual Awakening

-Emanuel Swedenborg (Swedberg) was born on January 29, 1688 in Stockholm, Sweden, as the son of Jesper Swedborg, the bishop of Skara in Sweden.
-He is one the most notable churchmen in Swedish history.
-He received a noble honor from Queen Ulrika Eleonora after King Charles XII’s death which changed the family name from Swedborg to Swedenborg.
-Jesper is famous for his criticism of the Lutheran Church in Sweden and his naive form of Christian belief that he had since childhood which influenced his son’s spirituality.
-More notably, Jesper’s belief in angels and spirits greatly impacted Emanuel’s spiritual vision.
+Emanuel Swedenborg (Swedberg) was born on January 29, 1688, in Stockholm, Sweden, as the son of Jesper Swedborg, the bishop of Skara.
+He is one of the most notable churchmen in Swedish history, having received a noble honor from Queen Ulrika Eleonora after King Charles XII’s death, which changed the family name from Swedborg to Swedenborg.
+Jesper is famous for his criticism of the Lutheran Church in Sweden and his beliefs that he passed down to his son.
+More notably, Jesper’s belief in angels and spirits greatly influenced Emanuel’s own beliefs.

-After graduating from the Uppsala University in 1709, Emanuel Swedenborg traveled through the Netherlands, France, Germany, and he made his way to London, England.
-He lived there for the next 4 years.
-Because London was a central location for science at the time, Emanuel developed an interest in physics and mechanics, alongside his interest in philosophy and poetry.
+After graduating from Uppsala University in 1709, Emanuel Swedenborg traveled through the Netherlands, France, and Germany, finally making his way to London, England.
+He lived there for four years.
+Because London was a central location for science at the time, he developed an interest in physics and mechanics, alongside his interest in philosophy and poetry.

 Sketch of Swedenborg's Flying Machine from his notebook.
 He first sketched the Flying Machine when he was just 26 years old and later published it in his Daedalus Hyperboreus in 1716

-Over the course of only 2 years, Swedenborg went on to develop engineering projects such as the »Lost Draft Invention of a Submersible Ship” in 1714 and the »Flying Machine” in 1716, that he started sketching a few years earlier.
+Over the course of two years, Swedenborg developed engineering projects, like the “Lost Draft Invention of a Submersible Ship” and the “Flying Machine,” which he started sketching a few years earlier.

-The same year he claimed to have entered a spiritual state and experience a spiritual awakening, although the spiritual world opened to him before, on April 6, 1744, during Easter Weekend, when he claimed that God enabled him to visit heaven and hell at will and that he had a revelation that he was chosen to write the Heavenly Doctrine with which he would reform Christianity.
+The same year, Swedenborg claimed to have experienced a spiritual awakening.
+He claimed that the spiritual world had first opened to him on the Easter Weekend of 1744, when God enabled him to visit heaven and hell at will, and chose him to write the Heavenly Doctrine, which would reform Christianity.

 Page from the first edition of Arcana Coelestia from 1749 by Emanuel Swedenborg

-Title page from the first edition of Arcana Coelestia from 1749.
-The book revolutionized the way the Bible verses were understood at the time.
-Swedenborg’s interpretation gave spiritual meaning to many who couldn’t understand the word of the Scriptures
+Title page from the first edition of Arcana Coelestia, 1749.
+Swedenborg’s interpretation gave spiritual meaning to those who couldn’t understand the Scriptures.

 The Swedenborg House in London - View from Bloomsbury Street